 Fine Hair vs. Thin Hair

-Two terms come to mind that seems interchangeable: fine and thin.
+Two terms come to mind that seem interchangeable: fine and thin.
 Everyone from your go-to hairstylist to your favorite YouTube hair guru uses these words to describe your hair.
 But what do the words "fine" and "thin" mean in regards to your hair?
 Which word determines the health of your hair?

 Below we dish out the tea on how you can define these words for yourself.

 Which Type Are You?

 Figuring out your hair type is essential when understanding how to style it.
 Having thin hair (Check out this article: why is my hair so thin) means that you should avoid heavy styling because thinning hair can lead to hair loss.

 When I was transitioning from relaxed hair to natural hair, I noticed that my hair was initially thin.
 However, due to the misconceptions, I assumed that my hair was fine rather than thin.
 When analyzing your hair, be sure to look into whether your hair feels heavy after product application.

 When brushing your hair, does it feel difficult to work through?
 Do you need to use a lot of styling products to make it manageable?
 If you can answer all this, then you probably don’t have thin, or fine hair.
 If you’re anything like me, you have thick, coarse hair.
 This means that you don’t have to worry about the thin hair vs. fine hair debate.

 However, if your hair is nothing like what I just described, then you might have thin or fine hair.
 Keep in mind that it is possible to have both hair types and still style them in the way you need them.

 What Does "Fine Hair" Mean?